 Inspiring children through art and creativity

-Our history: The original Museum opened in 1983 in La Jolla as The Children’s Museum of San Diego.
-It moved to a downtown warehouse in 1993 and became Children’s Museum/Museo de los Niños.
-In 2008, the Museum reopened as The New Children’s Museum – with the word “new” signifying their focus on commissioning contemporary artists to create full scale art installations for children to engage with and explore.
-The Museum is housed in a dynamic space designed by visionary and award-winning architect Rob Wellington Quigley and is one of the first green museums in California.
-In 2018, the Museum celebrated 35 years in San Diego and 10 years as The New Children’s Museum.
+Our history: The Museum opened in La Jolla in 1983 as The Children’s Museum of San Diego.
+It moved in 1993 to a downtown warehouse to become the Children’s Museum/Museo de los Niños.
+The Museum reopened in 2008 as The New Children’s Museum – with the word “new” signifying our focus on commissioning contemporary artists to create immersive art installations for children to explore.